 Chopped bacon and grated parmesan cheese for topping, optional

 2. In the same pot, add butter and sauté onions over medium heat until translucent.
 Add garlic and sauté for another minute until fragrant.
-Add chicken broth, water, potatoes, salt, and pepper and bring to a boil.

 3. Boil until potatoes are tender, check with a fork at about 10 minutes.
 Stir in kale and heavy cream.
 Add sausage.
 If you want to remove some of the grease, see my note at the bottom.
 Taste and add salt and pepper if needed.
 Serve garnished with bacon and grated parmesan cheese if desired.